park ride P+R milan

 🚗

-Total P+R spaces
+Total spaces

 Why use a park and ride in Milan?

-Driving into central Milan is not straightforward.
-The city operates two restricted traffic zones: Area C, which covers the historic centre and charges a daily toll of €7.50 for most vehicles, and Area B, a larger low-emission zone that bans older diesel vehicles from a large part of the city.
+Driving into central Milan is not always the easiest option.
+The city has two restricted traffic zones, Area C and Area B. Area C covers the historic centre and charges most drivers a daily fee, while Area B is a larger low emission zone that restricts older vehicles in much of the city.

 💡